utrescu/changelister/README.md

 - `--tags`: Tag to generate Changelog (all tags if empty or not provided)
 - `--template`: Template to use for generating the changelog (default `changelister.yml`)

+The file configuration is located in this order:

+- Current folder
+- `$XDG_CONFIG_HOME/changelister` if is defined
+- `$HOME/.config/changelister`

-The basic configuration is provided in the YAML file.
-Mist be on the current path or in `$HOME\.changelister`
+The basic configuration is provided in a YAML file named `config.yaml`:

 ```yaml
 # Configuració per al programa changelister